AutomatedProcessImprovement/optimos_v2/README.md

    - `backend/services/api-server/.key.secret`
    - `backend/services/api-server/.system_password.secret`
    - _For local development/testing you can just fill them with example values, e.g. "secret" or "secret@secret.secret"._
-   - If you want to send out mails you also need to create secrets: `backend/workers/mail/.secret_gmail_username` & `backend/workers/mail/.secret_gmail_app_password`;
+   - Furthermore create the following files: `backend/workers/mail/.secret_gmail_username` & `backend/workers/mail/.secret_gmail_app_password`;
-     Those are the credentials for the mail account that sends out the mails.
-If you don't want to send out mails, you can ignore this step.
+     Those are the credentials for the gmail account that sends out mails.
+The Password is a [gmail app password](https://knowledge.workspace.google.com/kb/how-to-create-app-passwords-000009237), not the actual password.
+If you don't want to send out mails, you still need to create the files, but can enter any value.
 5. Create the following `.env` files:
    - `backend/workers/mail/.env`
    - `backend/workers/kronos/.env`